Motivated Reasoning and the Political Economy of Climate Change Inaction: Equilibrium

-On the positive side, there always exists a subgame equilibrium in which information aggregates, if severe climate change decreases baseline welfare not too much, i.e., if $\Delta$ is small.
-However, this equilibrium depends on the expectations about the efficiency of political process, that is, trust in government.
+There always exists a subgame equilibrium in which information aggregates, if severe climate change decreases baseline welfare not too much, i.e., if $\Delta$ is small.
+However, this equilibrium depends on the expectations about the efficiency of the political process.
 If voter believe that the policy suggested by their signal is chosen, then the election leads to efficient results.
-However, if voters are pessimistic, and believe policy 0 will be chosen no matter what is the true state $\omega$, then this becomes a self-fulfilling prophecy if $\hat{\pi}$ is low.
+But if voters are pessimistic, and believe policy 0 will be chosen no matter what is the true state $\omega$, then this becomes a self-fulfilling prophecy if $\hat{\pi}$ is low.
 When $\Delta$ becomes larger, and hence severe climate change leads to more dire welfare losses, then the efficient equilibrium disappears when $\hat{\pi}$ is small.